simplex-chat/simplexmq/rfcs/2022-06-11-private-groups.md

 #### Approvers (phase 2)

-Once a member has received a SyncToken message from all other members and an Accept message from the invitee, they compare the tokens received.
+Once a member has an Accept message from the invitee, they begin syncing their tokens with other members via a SyncToken message.
+A SyncToken message can both send a token and ack receipt of a token from another member, based on the `ack` flag within the message.

-If the invitee can present a match, then the member now knows that all parties have agreed to extend membership.
+Once a member has all other members' tokens, assuming they all match the Accept message, then the member knows that all parties have agreed to extend membership.
 The member locally commits this result and establishes a new connection with the invitee specifically for group communication.

 Each Approver notifies the Leader that they have established a connection with the invitee.